 Just be sensible with your money, you don’t need holidays overseas, I personally couldn’t afford to go on holiday during my married life, and I see them as a luxury, it is a want not a need.
 People are in for a rude shock and maybe that is not a bad thing, because there is so much greed in this world.
 Take a look at the amount of retail stores selling mass produced goods, many of which end up as land fill.
 We have an oversupply of goods.

 Most of which are absolute garbage quality, because of planned obsolescence to keep consumers on the retail treadmill.
 Take a look at the secondhand clothes shops, they are over stocked and many of the goods are cut up for rags or end up in land fill.
 I have been told this many times by the managers of charity shops.
-I often take clothes and other goods to secondhand shops if the no longer fit.
+I often take clothes and other goods to secondhand shops if they no longer fit.
 Or in the case of goods, it is household items that have been used and still in good condition or people giving me presents at Christmas over the years.
-Eventually it becomes too much so I donate them.
+Eventually it becomes too much; so I donate them.
 I don’t need a stack of serving dishes or other tableware.

 The middle class are disappearing fast, but the big money will always stay in the same hands.
 Do you think that is by accident?
 There is no such thing as an accident.
 Definitely not when it comes to depressions and recessions, they are created.